Iain Macmillan

 Iain Stewart Macmillan (20 October 1938 – 8 May 2006) was the Scottish photographer famous for taking the cover photograph for the Beatles' album Abbey Road in 1969.
 He grew up in Scotland, then moved to London to become a professional photographer.
 He used a photo of Yoko Ono in a book that he published in 1966, and Ono invited him to photograph her exhibit at Indica Gallery.
 She introduced him to John Lennon, and Lennon invited him to photograph the cover for Abbey Road.
-He worked with Lennon and Ono for several years, even staying for a while at their home in New York.
+He worked with Lennon and Ono for several years, staying for a while at their home in New York.

 Early years

-Macmillan was born in Carnoustie, Scotland.
+Macmillan was born in Dundee, Scotland.
 He attended the High School of Dundee and graduated in 1954.
 He worked as a trainee manager at a jute mill.

 1958–1966

 He moved to London in 1958 to study Photography at the Regent Street Polytechnic.
 His first work was as a cruise photographer.
 He returned to Dundee in 1959 to photograph street scenes.
 From this work The Sunday Times and the Illustrated London News commissioned him in the early 1960s.
 In the mid-1960s he worked on an exhibition catalogue for "The Sculpture of David Wynne".
 He also photographed "The Book of London" (1966), Yoko appears on page 181 presenting a demonstration of "Handkerchief Piece".
 The photo shows Yoko and three others wearing handkerchiefs tied over their mouths.
 She commissioned him to photograph her exhibit at the Indica Gallery in St. James's, London.